maldworth/gphoto2pp/EXAMPLES.md

 Example 4
 ---------
 This examples shows a few different methods of capturing.
-All of them use the 'helper::' which I recommend you use, and also check out [helpers documentation](http://maldworth.github.io/gphoto2pp/doxygen/somelink.html).
+All of them use the *helper::* which I recommend you use, and also check out [helpers documentation](http://maldworth.github.io/gphoto2pp/doxygen/somelink.html).
 * Initializing the cameraWrapper will connect to the first found camera.
 This saves us the time of calling the autoDetect methods.
 * Capture Method 1
   Pretty self explanitory in the code.
 Not much else to say.